scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 must be encoded as a string within the code), and at the time of this writing, numexpr is limited to optimizing elementwise computations.
-[Cython]_ and [scipy.weave]_ address Python's performance issue by offering a simple way to hand-write crucial segments of code into C (or a dialect of Python which can be easily compiled to C, in Cython's case).
+[Cython]_ and [scipy.weave]_ address Python's performance issue by offering a simple way to hand-write crucial segments of code in C (or a dialect of Python which can be easily compiled to C, in Cython's case).
 While this approach can yield significant speed gains, it is labor-intensive: if the bottleneck of a program is a large mathematical expression comprising hundreds of elementary